-Last week I reminded you of the importance of being aware of and understanding your force mission.
-The focus of this second part of the series of ‘7 Things interview boards also look for promotion candidates’ concerns the areas of being Self aware, understanding personal values and development areas.
+The focus of this exclusive editorial feature written by Steve Cooper is the ‘7 Things interview boards also look for in promotion candidates’ is knowledge of the policing environment you aspire to lead in.
 As a reminder, here are the 7 key traits which police promotion boards inherently value:

 - Good awareness and understanding of vision or mission